flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 Regardless of whether you follow TDD or not, as a typical object-oriented software developer, a successful compilation (step #2 above) **doesn't give you very high confidence** that your program works correctly, or that it does so for all inputs & edge-cases.
 You need to write a bunch of tests (and have those tests pass) before having any semblance of confidence.

-The eutopia that functional-programmers strive for is "If my program compiles, it's probably correct" - I refer to this as "leaning on the type system".
+The utopia that functional-programmers strive for is "If my program compiles, it's probably correct" - I refer to this as "leaning on the type system".
 Does that mean functional programmers don't write tests?
 Of course not.
 But I'd argue they write _fewer_ tests - as an object-oriented programmer many of your tests will fall into the category of
 * Ensure all edge-cases are handled &
 * Ensure invalid states are prevented (e.g. "an order can't be out for delivery if it's waiting on an item to arrive in the warehouse")